eklausme/saaze-lemire/content/blog/2013/02-21-peer-review-without-journals-or-conferences.md

 So where does that leave us?

-- If you are a researcher, and you would be willing to review manuscripts openly the way I did, please let the world know!
-- If you think your work could interest me and you want to try a different type of peer review, please send me your paper!
+- If you are a researcher, and you would be willing to review manuscripts openly the way I did, please let the world know!- If you think your work could interest me and you want to try a different type of peer review, please send me your paper!
 - If one of [my papers interests you](http://arxiv.org/a/lemire_d_1) and you want to write a review and share it with me, please do!
 I also have [software that needs reviewing](https://github.com/lemire).

 I stress that you do not need to be affiliated with a college or have _researcher_ as your title for this model to work.
 Anyone can write or review a research paper.
 (Admittedly, few people can write good papers or produce deep reviews but that is another story.)